DoAndroids/vpn_downloads/README.md

 # VPN Downloads

+NOTE: As it stands, this uses OpenVPN by default.
+A Wireguard version will be added soon.

 Download both files to a directory, then edit the .env file and change the appropriate settings:

 * PIA_USER: this is your Private Internet Access username